-She grasped Magnhild’s heavy fur and pulled herself up to stand on Magnhild’s lap.
+She grasped Magnhildr’s heavy fur and pulled herself up to stand on Magnhildr’s lap.
 The future was beyond her control; the best Hjordis could do was try to make the present as close to bearable as possible.
 “This night will soon be over, and then you will have a fine, tiny horde to share with the clan.”

 “They will never be accepted into the clan.”
-Magnhild squeezed her eyes shut, tears freezing on her prominent cheekbones.
+Magnhildr squeezed her eyes shut, tears freezing on her prominent cheekbones.

 “Even Frode cannot accept them…too, too different.”
-Magnhild thrashed her head from side to side, wracked with grief and pain.
+Magnhildr thrashed her head from side to side, wracked with grief and pain.
 “I am so thirsty!”

 Inhaling deeply, the jotun threw her arms overhead and arched her back as another contraction rolled through her and up towards her armpit.
 On one knee now, she grasped the rock with one hand and howled as the crease in her armpit split open, disgorging dark fluid so hot that steamed as it melted a deep hollow in the ice beneath.